University of Missouri–St. Louis: Express Scripts World Headquarters Campus at NorthPark

 In 2007 Express Scripts opened its world headquarters on the campus north of University Place Drive and south of Interstate 70 in Missouri.
 It was the first Fortune 500 company to have its headquarters on a college campus.
 A second headquarters building adjoining the original one opened in 2008.
 Three additional Express Scripts have been added to the NorthPark development on the north side of I-70 including an Office and Data Center, Tech and Innovation Center, and Operations Center.
 In 2018 the majority of the 5,000 St. Louis Express Scripts employees work in the complex.

 George Paz, CEO of Express Scripts at the time, was an UMSL graduate.
 Express Scripts, which leases rather than owns its headquarters buildings and other structures in NorthPark, received substantial tax breaks.
 Since the move the company has been an active partner with the university including contributing money to renovate the computer sciences building (Express Scripts Hall), raising funds for building projects, sponsoring a pre-collegiate bridge program for high school students and sponsoring a business incubator (Accentuate).

 Academics

-Academic units

-Divisions of the university include: the College of Arts and Sciences, the College of Business Administration, the College of Education, the College of Fine Arts and Communication, the College of Nursing, the College of Optometry, the Pierre Laclede Honors College, the School of Social Work, Continuing Education, the Graduate School, and the UMSL/Washington University Joint Undergraduate Engineering Program.
+Divisions of the university include the College of Arts and Sciences, the College of Business Administration, the College of Education, the College of Fine Arts and Communication, the College of Nursing, the College of Optometry, the Pierre Laclede Honors College, the School of Social Work, the Graduate School, and the UMSL/Washington University Joint Undergraduate Engineering Program.
+In 2024, UMSL announced the creation of a School of Engineering that will offer traditional engineering programs on campus.

-The College of Arts and Sciences has these divisions: